Dadel323/husarion_ugv_ros/README.md

 This fork (by @Dadel323) includes local modifications:
 - Removed E-Stop since not needed for own simulation
-- Updated URDF and Launch File to work with gazebo Harmonic and ROS2 Jazzy
+- Removed Light to make more computationaly lightweight for own simulation